tungtv202/MyNote/Java/Maven_Note.md

 - Previous example: plugin scalafix has `scalafix` default goal.
 When maven is running to `process-test-classes` phase, it will execute scalafix plugin.
 - [`phase list`](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html#lifecycle-reference)

+## Force a dependency cleanup on the build phase

+`mvn dependency:purge-local-repository ... `